 injecting the capsid into the cytoplasm,

 and ultimately injects the

 core, the DNA material,

-into the nucleus of the hepatocyte.
+into the nucleus

 There, the viral genome is first

 transcribed into long, double-stranded RNA,

-and then
+and then back transcribed

 to DNA circles,

 which again, remember are not

-These then exit the nucleus
+These then exit the nucleus and are

 packaged into new capsid material,

 which then gains further

 envelope material on its way out,

 and eventually lyses and extrudes